Skip Navigation

 Required Supporting Materials with the Application

 • Preliminary architectural drawings, including plans and elevations are required to support the scope of work.
 Color renderings are required if work is being done to the street facing façade(s).
-Written contractor quotes are sufficient for projects that do not require architectural drawings such as roofing.

 • Pro-forma and business plan for building use.